dpwiese/flying-notes-vitepress/docs/src/includes/weather/meteorology.md

   * This is due to the greater specific heat.
 * Land heats faster than water during the day and cools faster at night.
   * Its specific heat is less
-* **Lapse rate** - the rate at which an atmospheric variable *decreases* with altitude
-  * Note the implicit sign - a higher lapse rate means larger temperature decreases as altitude increases
 * **Relative humidity** - percent of moisture in air versus how much the air can hold
 * A rising air parcel does work on surrounding air, so it loses internal energy.
   * A rising parcel of air that is less than 100% relative humidity cools at the dry adiabatic lapse rate.
   * When the parcel of air becomes saturated (100% relative humidity) some of the energy loss comes from condensing moisture, so $\Delta T$ is less than dry parcel.
   * This is why the moist adiabatic lapse rate is less than the dry adiabatic lapse rate.

-::: warning Atmospheric stability
+::: warning Atmospheric Stability
 The tendency of a parcel of air perturbed from its equilibrium to return back to its initial equilibrium or not
 :::

 * Atmospheric stability is basically all about how the temperature of a parcel of air changes relative to the environment.
   * Compare the actual, ambient lapse rate with the standard lapse rate
   * In order to figure out if the air parcel is unstable or not we must know the temperature of both the rising air and the environment at different altitudes.
-    * ==*The higher the environmental lapse rate relative to the air parcel, the less stable the atmosphere*.==
+    * ==*The faster the environmental temperature decreases with height, relative to the air parcel, the less stable the atmosphere*.==
       * This is because a (let's say) rising parcel of air will not cool as quickly as the environment, and thus will continue to rise.
     * Similarly, because moisture reduces the lapse rate of a parcel of air, *moisture leads to instability.*
   * See: [https://www.spc.noaa.gov/exper/mesoanalysis/help/help_lllr.html](https://www.spc.noaa.gov/exper/mesoanalysis/help/help_lllr.html)

-::: warning Temperature inversion
+::: warning Temperature Inversion
 A layer where temperature *increases* with altitude
 :::